Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Request fields that are in all requests

 * type - The request message type.
-Defines the diffent flows.
-Can be of four different types:
+Defines the following flow.
+Can be one of four different types:
   * boliginformasjon
   * forhandsutlysing
   * salgsmelding
-  * restanse.
+  * restanse
 * ordreId (order id) - A unique identifier that will be included in the responses
-* registerenhet (realty) - A cadastre or share
+* registerenhet (realty) - A cadastre, share, stock or obligation property
   * type - type of realty
     * matrikkel (cadastre) - This is a cadastre in the Land Registry
     * borettsandel (cooperative share) - This is a share in the Land Registry